-8. Weaknesses & Development areas: What aspect of personal development would you like to work on during Honours+?
-9. Weaknesses & Development areas: What do you feel your team members or Supervisor should know about you?
+8. Weaknesses &amp; Development areas: What aspect of personal development would you like to work on during Honours+?
+9. Weaknesses &amp; Development areas: What do you feel your team members or Supervisor should know about you?
 Yo ur e xpectations regarding the team 1.
 Go als: What would you ideally like to achieve as a team in this project?
 2. lues: What are values that you would like to be at the core of your team? (examples: honesty, ationships, teamwork, profitability, and passion) 3. rpose: What do you feel is the purpose and relevance of your team in this project and potential research estion?
 4. Ne eds & Expectations: What would make this team successful?
 How is that measured?
 5. eds & Expectations: What would you expect from your team member's work ethic?
 For example, sho owing up on time, indicating when members will miss a meeting, equal contribution, meeting deadlines.
 6. aco les & Action points: What rules would you introduce as standard in your team with respect to countability? (examples: how do we address free-riding, what is considered free-riding, how do we hold ch other accountable) 7. les & Action Points: How do you prefer to make decisions in your team, even when working under ess?
 8. les & Action Points: How do you prefer to communicate in a team and ensure the Supervisor and team embers are updated?
-9. peaknesses & Developments areas: What obstacles for your team do you believe your team might likely me to face?
+9. me to face?